zicaiw625/profit-pulse/ENVIRONMENT.md

 ## Operational tips

 - Keep secrets (API keys, encryption key, OAuth secrets) out of version control.
 Use your hosting provider's secret manager.
 - Review webhook allowlists whenever you onboard a new notification destination.
-Only domains enumerated in `notifications.server.js` will receive payloads.
+Only domains enumerated in `notifications.server.js` or `WEBHOOK_HOST_ALLOWLIST` will receive payloads.
 - For multi-instance deployments, set the Upstash variables above to share memoized data across nodes; when omitted, the cache remains process-local and functions safely fall back to recomputing.